 How common is Liberica Coffee?

 As we can see, this variant is not as common as the Arabica and Robusta coffees.
-It can constitute about 1% or at most 2% of the total coffee production in the world.
+It can make up about 1% or at most 2% of the total coffee production in the world.
 They are more common in countries such as the Philippines, Indonesia, and Malaysia.

 History of Liberica Coffee: